pravega/pravega/README.md

 ```
 ./gradlew distribution
 ```

-The `clientJavaVersion` project property determines the version used to build the client (defaults to *8*).

 Install pravega jar files into the local maven repository.
 This is handy for running the `pravega-samples` locally against a custom version of pravega.